r0mdau/ansible-role-package-update/README.md

 Ansible Role: package-update
 =========

-Role to update Debian or Redhat packages.
+Role to update Debian, RHEL and CentOS packages.

 Updates all packages except blacklisted, gracefully shutdown services and allow or not reboot if needed.